Long-time behavior of the Stokes-transport system in a channel: Well-posedness of the Stokes-transport equation in Sobolev spaces

 has a unique global solution for the present regularity

 Moreover, the solution obeys the following energy estimate

-\end{theorem} This result requires rather classical techniques.
-It also relies on a previous work of one of the author \cite{leblond}, including in particular the well-posedness in a weak sense of the system \eqref{eq:wp-st}.
+\end{theorem} The proof of this result follows rather classical techniques.
+It also relies on a previous work of one of the authors \cite{leblond}, including in particular the well-posedness in a weak sense of the system \eqref{eq:wp-st}.

+\begin{remark} The well-posedness in the weak sense of \eqref{eq:wp-st} in $\T\times(0,1)$ is a direct consequence its the well-posedness in $\R\times(0,1)$ stated in \cite[Theorem 1.2]{leblond}.
+In this latter unbounded domain, the Poiseuille flows are avoided thanks to a zero flux condition on the velocity field.
+In the periodic case, this condition is no longer required as the periodicity of the solution prevents the existence of Poiseuille flows. \end{remark}

-\paragraph{A priori estimate.} Formally, the energy estimate for any derivative of order $m$ writes
+\paragraph{A priori estimate.} Formally, the energy estimate for any derivative of order $m$ can be written as

 due to the divergence free condition satisfied by $\bu$.
-We apply the tame estimate \eqref{eq:commu}, together with the continuous Sobolev embedding of $H^m(\Omega)$ in $L^\infty(\Omega)$ and the Stokes equation regularization estimate to get
+We apply the tame estimate \eqref{eq:commu}, together with the continuous Sobolev embedding of $H^m(\Omega)$ in $L^\infty(\Omega)$ and the Stokes equation regularization estimate $\|\bu\|_{H^m}\lesssim\|\rho\|_{H^{m-2}}$ to get

 One therefore obtains the same inequality with the complete $H^m$ norm on the left-hand-side, and the estimate \eqref{eq:wp-energy} follows.
 This energy estimate tells us that $\rho$ remains in $H^m(\Omega)$ as long as $\|\nabla\bu\|_{L^\infty}$ and $\|\nabla\rho\|_{L^\infty}$ are integrable in time.
 Regarding the properties we know from \cite{leblond} about the solutions of this equation it is enough to prove that the solution exists globally, and is unique.
-Let us recall from \cite[Theorem IV.6.1]{galdi} and \cite[Section 2.1]{leblond} that the source term and the solution of the Stokes equation satisfy for all time
+Let us recall from \cite[Theorem IV.6.1]{galdi} and \cite[Section 2.1]{leblond} that the source term and the solution of the Stokes equation satisfy for all times

-Also, the uniform norm of $\rho$ is constant by incompressibility condition.
-We also observe that
+Also, the uniform norm of $\rho$ is constant since $\rho $ is transported by an incompressible vector field.
+We also observe